Follow me. I’m right behind you.

 - Consider the different life domains of the Wheel of Life, such as your professional career, family and friends, romantic relationship, financial situation, etc. Rate each section according to how important it is for you to be able to live by your values.
 Next, rate your satisfaction with each of the domains and identify which one you would like to improve and how you can accomplish that.

-- When identifying goals, it is worthwhile to anticipate regret.
-One way to do that is by consulting the future self.
+- When identifying goals, it is worthwhile to envision your future success.
+One way to do that is using the Past, Current, and Future Strengths Worksheet.
 Once you have identified potential goal options, visualize yourself vividly in the future and imagine how you will feel about having different options.
 How will your future self feel when you have reached the goal?
 Will your future self perceive any benefits?
 Are there any downfalls to choosing this particular goal?

 Goal 4: Practicing self-awareness and monitoring progress